Pemba Island Rainwater Harvesting Project – Tanzania

 Four additional minor polyethylene storage tanks, consisting of one 2,000-liter tank, one 5,000-liter tank, and two 3,000-liter tanks, will also be positioned at various previously-indicated spots to provide water for hygienic purposes.
 This stage will be finished after the third week of November.

 The fourth phase will consist of building a network of pipes to connect the three containers to the underground storage tank and to the main water line nearby.
-An electric pump to draw up the rainwater will be the final addition to complete the project.
+An electric pump to draw up the rainwater will be the final addition to completing the project.

 The new rainwater harvest system is predicted to be finished by December of 2018, and will then be tested and inspected for any potential problems.
 Possible challenges range from the availability of certain materials to unexpected weather patterns.